Jayesh Rane

-Jayesh Dilip Rane (born 20 February 1993) is an Indian professional footballer who plays as a midfielder for Bengaluru in the Indian Super League.
+Jayesh Dilip Rane (born 20 February 1993) is an Indian professional footballer who plays as a midfielder for Indian Super League club Jamshedpur.

-Career
+Club career

 Mumbai

 Born in Mumbai, Maharashtra, Rane joined the Mumbai youth team in 2008.
 During the 2012 I-League U20, Rane ended as the league top scorer with thirteen goals.
 Rane was then called up to the first-team for the Federation Cup but did not see the field during the tournament due to Mumbai being knocked-out early.
 Rane did eventually make his debut for Mumbai in the I-League on 3 November 2012 against Salgaocar.
 He came on as a 90th-minute substitute for Subhas Chakrobarty as Mumbai lost 1–0.
 Rane then scored his first professional goal for the club the next season on 18 October 2013, also against Salgaocar.
 His 85th-minute strike was the only one though for Mumbai as the club lost 3–1.

 Chennaiyin

-Loan
+2014 season

 In July 2014, it was announced that Rane would be among 84 Indian players who would be a part of the 2014 ISL Inaugural Domestic Draft, being available on loan from Mumbai.
 On 23 July 2014, he was drafted in the ninth round of the draft by Chennaiyin.
 He made his debut for Chennaiyin on 25 October 2014 against Delhi Dynamos.
 He came on as a halftime substitute for Balwant Singh as Chennaiyin lost 3–1.

+2015 season

 Rane returned to Chennaiyin for the 2015 season.
-On 20 December 2015, Rane came on as a 68th-minute substitute for Jeje Lalpekhlua in the 2015 Indian Super League Final against Goa.
+On 20 December 2015, Rane came on as a 68th-minute substitute for Jeje Lalpekhlua in the 2015 Indian Super League final against Goa.
 In the end, Chennaiyin won the match 3–2, scoring two goals in stoppage time, to win the Indian Super League final.